 into the forest east of Viniard's at sunset.

 visible from the road.
 It is located at

 N 34° 54.223 W 85° 15.581.

 This monument is recorded in the National Park Service database as structure

-The plaques on the Chickamauga Battlefield were installed by the War Department in 1890.
+Approximately 700 metal position and descriptive markers with raised lettering were installed on the Chickamauga Battlefield by the War Department in 1890.
 This plaque is red indicating it is for a Confederate unit.
 Plaques are listed in the NPS List of Classified Structures as a batch input, Structure Number HS-Batch-3.